NotAGameDev07/Tres/README.md

 Then add any of the following tags, they are described as follows

-> `<color id="X" name="Y">` defines a color in which you can put the following XML tags inside, X is the id of the color and Y is the name of the color, but the name of the color isn't used to compare if a card is playable or not while the id of the color is
+> `<color id="X" name="Y"/>` defines a color in which you can put the following XML tags inside, X is the id of the color and Y is the name of the color, but the name of the color isn't used to compare if a card is playable or not while the id of the color is

 ---

-> `<card> id="X"` defines a card with no actions/custom actions with X being the id of the card
+> `<card id="X"/>` defines a card with no actions/custom actions with X being the id of the card

 ---

-> `<scard id="X" type="Y">` defines a card with special actions but no custom actions, such as skip, draw, reverse, wild draw, and wild with X being the id of the card, and with Y being the type of action the card performs
+> `<scard id="X" type="Y"/>` defines a card with special actions but no custom actions, such as skip, draw, reverse, wild draw, and wild with X being the id of the card, and with Y being the type of action the card performs

 ---

-> `<ccard id="X" ssc="Y" csc="Z">` defines a card with custom actions, the code to define custom actions is written in python with X being the id of the card, Y being the code ran on the server side, and Z being the code run on the client side, all attributes are required
+> `<ccard id="X" ssc="Y" csc="Z">OPTIONAL</ccard>` defines a card with custom actions, the code to define custom actions is written in python with X being the id of the card, Y being the code ran on the server side, and Z being the code run on the client side, all attributes are required, inner text is optional as it is the card's description

 ---